Skip to content

 Because accurate and complete data is essential for targeted outreach and informed decision-making.

-How does waterfall enrichment work?
+How does waterfall data enrichment work?

 A primary data provider is used first in a typical waterfall enrichment setup.
 If this primary source doesn’t fill in all the data gaps, the system moves to a secondary provider, and so on.